 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.
+Please read our disclosure policy.

-When a recipe uses a slow cooker, there is an unspoken rule that the recipe is easy.
-This recipe embraces the slow cooker mentality and allows the cooker to do most of the work.
 Choosing the correct cut of meat is what gives success in the long cooking time.
-A pork shoulder is a slightly tough meat with a good amount of fat, making it ideal for a long slow cooking process.
+A pork shoulder is a slightly tough meat with a good amount of fat, making it ideal for a long, slow cooking process.
 During the time in the slow cooker, the fat bastes the meat and melts, giving way to a tender and fall-apart texture.
-The next step is flavor.
-With a long cooking time, seasonings and flavor can fade.
-Strong flavors are important, so they maintain during the cooking time.
-Giardiniera with the pickling brine and herbs are the key to giving a full flavor that works with the meat.
-The result is a tender roast that is well seasoned, with the cooking time being completely hands-off.
-This is what slow cookers were meant to create.

 - Pork roast can either be a shoulder roast or a butt roast.
 Both are tough cuts of meat and need a long cooking time to be tender.

 - Giardiniera is a mixture of chopped vegetables that are pickled in a sweet-sour brine.
-The sharpness of the brine helps cut through the fatty meat and gives a bright flavor that compliments the meat.
+The sharpness of the brine helps cut through the fatty meat and gives a bright flavor that complements the meat.

 - Worcestershire sauce is a way to add a depth of flavor that seems like a lot more work and ingredients were added to a dish than actually were.
 The sauce can never be picked out, but you will notice if it is missing.

 - French bread is an American soft white bread sold in grocery stores as french because of the shape and style of the loaf.
-You can make your own homemade version using my French bread recipe or use store-bought buns for a quick option.
+You can make your own homemade version using my French bread recipe, or use store-bought buns for a quick option.

 - Greens are dressed in a quick homemade Italian dressing-style vinaigrette for a bit of crunch and texture in the sandwich.
 Use small leafy greens such as arugula or a young spring mix.